Daniel David (media entrepreneur)

 Daniel David (15 February 1966) was born in Maputo, Mozambique.
-He is a CEO & Chairman of DHD Holding and SOICO Group.
+He is a CEO & Chairman of DHD Holding and Economic and SOICO Group.
 And he is one of the main voices of the region advocating for sustainable development, economic growth, innovation and the use of technology for the digital transformation of Africa.

 Biography

 Daniel David was born in the Moamba district of Maputo province.
-He began by working as a Physical Education teacher, but then he was seduced by South Africa's gold mines, like many other young people of his age, and left Mozambique.
-He work there as a miner for 18 months and latter returned to Mozambique.
+He began by working as a Physical Education teacher, but then he was attracted to South Africa's gold mines, like many other young people of his age, and left Mozambique.
+He work there as a miner for 18 months and later returned to Mozambique.

 He attended the Management course at UNISA RSA University (Advanced Executive Program), and holds a degree in Business Administration and Management from the Polytechnic University (formerly ISPU).

 Business career

 He joined the Television of Mozambique (TVM) as an administrative in 1989.
 After that, he was the director of training and cooperation; commercial director and marketing and later, appointed member of the board of directors of TVM.
 In 2000, when he was 34 years old, he founded Independent Communication Society (SOICO, Ltd), the first private media group in Mozambique to hold a television channel (Stv, 2002), a radio station (Sfm, 2004), a daily newspaper (O País, 2005) and the international cable news channel STV Notícias (2014).